Rlk81/CS3398-cardassians-S2019/README.md

 * Isaac van Til
   * Added an 'options' menu, integrated with the start menu.
   * `Options_menu.h` and `Options_menu.cpp`
+* Brian Chase
+  *Created a start menu class that creates the start menu in main.
+  *'Start_menu.h', 'Start_menu.cpp', and image files used in the class
 ## Project Status / Next Steps